datavortex/QuanSimBench/README.md

 - The score (states/s) is based on how fast the Approximate Quantum Fourier Transform is computed.
 - The goal is to quantify the ability of a computer to simulate ideal quantum circuits.

-## Why Quantum factorization simulation as a benchmark for HPC
+## Why quantum factorization simulation as a benchmark for HPC
 - Quantum factorization a widely known & relevant problem
 - Easy to validate and understand the results
 - Each additional qubit doubles RAM usage, CPU power and internode communication: good to test large machines